benduong2001/benduong2001.github.io/food_recommendation.md

 ## **User - Restaurant Interaction Prediction**

-* This task determines how likely a given user would dine a given restaurant (regardless if their eventual opinion), based on the user's history of previosuly chosen restaurants (if available) and the restaurant's history of customers, or [***collaborative filtering***](https://en.wikipedia.org/wiki/Collaborative_filtering).
+* This task determines how likely a given user would dine at a given restaurant (regardless if their eventual opinion), based on the user's history of previosuly chosen restaurants (if available) and the restaurant's history of customers, or [***collaborative filtering***](https://en.wikipedia.org/wiki/Collaborative_filtering).
 * Unlike the previous task, this one will employ more advanced deep learning and pre-trained ML tools.

 #### **Word2Vec**